rycwilson/customer-stories/README.md

     `sudo certbot certonly --dns-dnsimple --dns-dnsimple-credentials ./certbot-creds.ini -d 'customerstories.org' -d '*.customerstories.org'`
   5. The certificate is placed in `/etc/letsencrypt/live/customerstories.org`.
 Subsequent renewals will overwrite this directory.
   6. The above folder has super user permissions.
 You can make a copy (`sudo cp -r /etc/letsencrypt/live/customerstories.org .`) and then change permissions on the directory (`sudo chown -R username customerstories.org`).
 Now you can cd into the directory.
-  7. Upload to heroku: `heroku certs:add fullchain.pem -a [csp-staging|floating-spire-2927]`
+  7. Upload to heroku: `heroku certs:add fullchain.pem privkey.pem -a [csp-staging|floating-spire-2927]`
   8. Check the certificate with `heroku certs -a [csp-staging|floating-spire-2927]` or under Settings in the app dashboard

 <a name="database"></a>